 A school must use its ACA to offset its cost of administering the Pell Grant, FWS, and FSEOG programs.
 Administrative costs may include the expenses incurred in carrying out a school’s student consumer information requirements.
 For more information about the Campus-Based Programs’ ACA, please see Volume 6, Chapter 1.

 Administrative cost allowance

 - 34 CFR 690.10(b) and 34 CFR 673.7

 A School's Fiduciary Responsibility

 Except for funds received by a school for administrative expenses and for funds used for the Job Location and Development Program, funds received by a school under the FSA programs are held in trust for the intended student beneficiaries.
 As a trustee of those funds, a school may not use FSA funds for any other purpose, including as collateral.

 FSA funds are awarded to a student to pay current-year charges.
 Notwithstanding any authorization obtained by a school from a student or parent to hold any Title IV credit balance funds, the school must pay

 any remaining balance from loan funds by the end of the loan period; and

-other remaining FSA funds by the end of the last payment period in the award year for which they were awarded.
+other remaining FSA funds by the end of the last payment period in the award year for which the funds were awarded.

 - Cash management reference